 May is my favorite month, both because it’s my birthday month (the 12th!) and because of flowers, buds, new leaves and warm sun.
-Heat descends quickly in Colorado summers, so May is a welcome bridge into full-on summer.
+Heat comes on quickly in Colorado, so May is a welcome bridge into full-on summer.

 Thus, all that blossoming energy went back inside.
 I can’t wait!
 So I’ll read Mary O’s poem every day until they bloom–and then every day more while they blossom!